 In reality, my parents did not force me to major in chemistry, and I take my dance classes just as seriously as my science classes.
 And as for the question about my future, I intend to pursue careers in both research science and professional dance.
 I don’t see why I have to choose between one and the other.
 At Emory, there are many students who are drawn to both science and the arts, but they struggle with prioritizing their passions and making decisions about what to pursue.
 My response is that life is much too short to give up something you love, so I have decided not to give up anything I love.
 My two fields inform each other, forgive each other, and infuse my life with balance, inspiration, and excitement.

 You might find it hard to believe, but being a dancer makes me a better scientist.
 There are many skills that scientists need, but aren’t taught in their undergraduate science classes.
-Communication skills, interpersonal skills, creative thinking, and versatility are all great qualifications for graduate school, but most science classes reinforce lecture-style learning, independent work, rote memorization, and specificity.
+Communication skills, interpersonal skills, creative thinking, and versatility are all great qualifications for a school that offers advanced degrees.
+Important!
+Some schoo...
+More, but most science classes reinforce lecture-style learning, independent work, rote memorization, and specificity.

 Dance, on the other hand, exercises a completely different part of the brain and a much more widespread skill set.
 Communication is a vital part of being a dancer, whether you are teaching dance, writing a reflection paper, collaborating with other artists, or just talking about your experience in class.
 An embodied, experiential discipline built on empathy, dance teaches you to understand other people, be flexible (both physically and mentally), and think outside the box.
 These skills transfer directly from the studio into the science lab; thanks to my dance major, I am comfortable collaborating, asking for help, communicating my work, and trying new things.